drio/dnaism/README.md

 Currently we have only one source ([bedfile.js](https://github.com/drio/dnaism/blob/master/src/bedfile.js)).
-This source is enough to expose the usefulness of DNAism but it is not very practical since we are loading the whole bed files in memory.
+This source is enough to expose the usefulness of DNAism but it is not very practical as we are loading the whole bed files in the browser's memory.

-I will be releasing soon a version of this source that works against a backend server.
+I am working on a new source that works against a backend server.
 The server will do all the heavy computations and send fewer, already processed data points back to the client.